razahtet/black-scholes-option-pricing/README.md

         * The risk-free rate, where I used 4%. (*a*)
     * Some Minor Problems and Their Fixes
         * *yfinance* IV becomes less than 0.00001 and bid and ask prices all become 0 when the market is closed.
-        * To calculate the option price using the black-scholes formula, IV is calculated "backwards" using the bisection method, where we calculate the IV starting from the mid-range of 500% and input it in the formula multiple times until we get an IV where the calculated option price is equal to the last option price fetched from *yfinance*.
+        * To calculate the option price using the black-scholes formula, IV is calculated "backwards" using the bisection method, where it starts from 500% and it is inputted into the formula util and input it until we get an IV where the calculated option price is equal to the last option price fetched from *yfinance*.

 ## Simulations
 * The simulation for the random price movement for the day: